tiberlab/tibercad/manual/Sphinx/Theory/DriftDiffusion.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For simulations involving materials with nonzero electric polarization (such as nitrides) it is important to include the efiect of polarization.
+For simulations involving materials with nonzero electric polarization (such as nitrides) it is important to include the effect of polarization.
 This is done by specifying the models for spontaneous (pyro-) and piezoelectric polarization using the keywords polarization with the types ``pyro`` and ``piezo`` ::